zalatar242/CoverMax/README.md

    NETWORK=local
    ```

-   For Sepolia testnet (may not work as well):
+   For Sepolia testnet (may not work as well, checkout other branch):

    ```
    NETWORK=sepolia